-We welcome you participating in our Community Comeback by volunteering or by sharing your story.
+We welcome you participating in our Community Comeback by sharing your story.

-In addition to the online collection, we are also organizing an in-person event for the community on Sunday, October 17, at Lake Temescal.
-Read more here and come out and celebrate with us.
+In addition to the online collection, we also organized an in-person event for the community on Sunday, October 17, at Lake Temescal.
+Read more here and check out our event gallery.

 If you only view one video on this page, take the time to look at Beyond the Ashes—24 minutes of interviews made a few weeks after the 1991 Firestorm and then 10 months later.
 Produced by Berkeley Mental Health, Beyond the Ashes showcases fire survivors Janine Brown, Mikki and Jerry Baer, David Kessler, Joe Wong and Emeryville firefighter John Havenhill, who share their shock, fears and hopes after the devastation of the 1991 Firestorm.
 The film was directed and edited by Rosina Linz Berkeley Mental Health, funded by FEMA, California Department of Mental Health and Alta Bates Medical Center, 1992.
 (24 minutes)